Carroll Preston Baber Research Grant

 How to Apply

 Please send via email one completed application cover sheet and proposal with budget to the ALA Staff Liaison listed below.
-Email subject line should read “2014 Baber Award Proposal”.
-File formats accepted are MS Word 2003 or newer, and PDF.
+Email subject line should read “2015 Baber Award Proposal”.
+File formats accepted are PDF (preferred) or MS Word 2003 or newer.
 Please do not fax or mail.

 If you are interested in applying for this award, please read the following for more information: